qubyte/qrcode-png/README.md

 case is performance sensitive you should do your own analysis for your use case.

-Some speculation: The savings seen from this library are likely due to a combination of factors, but a large part is that this library uses color-type 3 PNG encoding with a bit depth of 1 (a very compact representation).
+Some speculation: The savings seen from this library are likely due to a combination of factors, but a large part is that this library uses color-type 0 (for the default black and white) or 3 for PNG encoding, in both cases with a bit depth of 1 (a very compact representation). [`qrcode`][qrcode] uses [`pngjs`][pngjs], which does not support writing color-type 3 PNGs.
-[`qrcode`][qrcode] uses [`pngjs`][pngjs], which does not support writing color-type 3 PNGs. [`qrcode`][qrcode] produces color-type 6 PNGs (truecolor with alpha), with a bit depth of 8 for a quick check using default options.
+[`qrcode`][qrcode] produces color-type 6 PNGs (truecolor with alpha), with a bit depth of 8.
 Filters (which [`pngjs`][pngjs] has advanced behaviour for but which this library does not) may recover some of the space wasted by the higher bit depth.

 [qrcode-svg]: https://npmjs.com/package/qrcode-svg
 [pako]: https://npmjs.com/package/pako